 Skip to content

-- Most of the plants and pipelines have outlived their designed life period,
+- Most of the plants and pipelines have outlived their designed life period and are prone to leakages leading to the infiltration of contamination,

 - Consumption of groundwater with heavy metal can lead to life-threatening diseases.